Post

 • Data Science: Notebook-friendly structure with data handling patterns

-Each type gets appropriate tooling and structure.
+Each type gets appropriate tooling.

 What You Get

-When you run the template, you get a fully-configured project with:
+When you run the template:

 • Modern Python packaging (pyproject.toml with proper metadata)